First electric Ferrari faster than original: 'It absolutely decimated it'

 "It had been burned up in a fuel fire, gasoline leaked on the motor.
 It smelled, all the rubber was melted, there was broken glass.
 It was frankly a mess."

 It was a labor of love.
-Hutchinson quit four times in the two years that it took to restore the vintage car, but finally after thousands of hours of stripping the car, restoring its frame and recycling the parts the team no longer needed, it was finally complete -- though not without controversy.
+Hutchison quit four times in the two years that it took to restore the vintage car, but finally after thousands of hours of stripping the car, restoring its frame and recycling the parts the team no longer needed, it was finally complete -- though not without controversy.

 In 2016, Ferrari boss Sergio Marchionne said an electric Ferrari would be "obscene."
 What's the point of a silent Ferrari when the aggressive sound of its engine is a crucial part of the driving experience, he argued.